Barnes Classes FAQ

 What platforms do you use for online classes?

-We use Microsoft Teams as a hub for the syllabus, supplemental materials, and links to weekly class meetings; classes are streamed in our own VXP (visual experience platform).
-Students will experience unprecedented views of the art and objects in the Barnes collection and others from around the world.
+We use Barnes Learning as a hub for the course syllabus, supplemental materials, and links to weekly class sessions.
+Classes are streamed in our own VXP (visual experience platform).
+Students will experience unprecedented views of art and objects in the Barnes collection and others from around the world.

 Do I need to participate that day?

 Live classes are recorded and made available to watch later.
 You can join a live class anytime during the session or watch the recording later.
 You can even watch the same class multiple times.
-Recordings of your class will be accessible for at least six months after the class is completed.
+We strive to post recordings in a timely manner, but in some cases, the recordings are posted to Barnes Learning several days after the class.
+Recordings of your class will be accessible for at least six months after the class has completed.